swapnilmj/web-vqd/readme.md

 Feel free to try this tool for generating simple SELECT queries for the MySQL database.

-Think of it as a supplementary tool to your MySQL front-end tool (like [ phpMyAdmin ](http://www.phpmyadmin.net/) ).
+Think of it as a supplement to your MySQL front-end tool (like [ phpMyAdmin ](http://www.phpmyadmin.net/) ).

 Please let me know if you find it useful.